jsavko/pf2e-award-xp/README.md

 Use a command to award Treasure XP to every player in the party!

+### Installation

+Use the Install Module dialog and paste the Manifest URL: `https://github.com/zacharydwaller/shadowdark-award-xp/releases/download/latest/module.json`

+This module has been submitted to Foundry for approval, once approved it can be installed normally using the Install Module dialog.

 ### Setup

 Create an Actor folder called "The Party" and drop your player characters into it.
-NPCs can also be placed in this folder, only Players will be awarded XP.
-Conversely, any characters not in The Party will not be awarded XP.
+Only characters that are in this folder will be awarded XP.
+NPCs can also be placed in the folder without issue.

 ### Usage

-Use the `/award` command like so:
+Use the `/award` command to award each character in The Party:

 ```/award 1```

-To award XP to each character in The Party.
- Optionally, add a description of the award like so:
+Optionally, add a description of the award:

 ```/award 10 Dragon's treasure hoard```